tomuxmon/xml-mut/readme.md

 ### GET

+Get syntax is expressed like shown below:

 ```sql
 GET {node_path}
 ```

-`get` is mandatory clause containing only the path of the node you intend to mutate.
+`GET` is mandatory clause containing only the path of the node you intend to mutate.
 A simple example below:

 ```sql
 GET Candy/Sweet